AristurtleDev/monogame-aseprite-docs/source/guides/getting-started/setup-mgcb-editor.md

 # Setup MGCB Editor

-The purpose of this document is to provide the instructions for setting up the MGCB Editor for use with the [MonoGame.Aseprite](<xref:MonoGame.Aseprite>) library to import your Aseprite files for your MonoGame project.
+The purpose of this document is to provide the instructions for setting up the MGCB Editor for use with the **MonoGame.Aseprite** library to import your Aseprite files for your MonoGame project.

 > [!CAUTION]
 > This step is optional and only required if you want to use the MGCB Editor to import your Aseprite file.
-Using the MGCB Editor to import only performs minimal pre-processing of the file to create the [AsepriteFile](<xref:MonoGame.Aseprite.AsepriteFile>)
+Using the MGCB Editor to import only performs minimal pre-processing of the file to create the `AsepriteFile`.

 ## Add Reference in MGCB Editor

 In order to use the MGCB Editor to import/process your Aseprite file, you'll have to give it a reference to the `MonoGame.Aseprite.Content.Pipeline.dll` assembly.
-This assembly was downloaded as part of the [MonoGame.Aseprite](<xref:MonoGame.Aseprite>) NuGet package, but it does not get added automatically for you.
+This assembly was downloaded as part of the **MonoGame.Aseprite** NuGet package, but it does not get added automatically for you.
 To add it, complete the following steps:

 1. Open your `Content.mgcb` file in the MGCB Editor.